Skip to Content

 When do I apply for LIHEAP in Arkansas?

-LIHEAP applications are accepted through the local Community Action Agencies (CBOs) on a first-come, first served basis typically from January 6 to March 31 for the regular winter program and July to September 30 for the summer program, with crisis assistance available year-round or until funds run out.
+LIHEAP applications are accepted on a first-come, first served basis typically from January 6 to March 31 for the regular winter program and July to September 30 for the summer program, with crisis assistance available until April 30 or until funds are depleted.

 How do I apply for LIHEAP in Arkansas?

-To apply for LIHEAP benefits, you must contact the local Community Action Agencies (CBOs) that serves the county in which you live.
+LIHEAP is operated by a network of local Community Action Agencies , which serves all 75 Arkansas counties.
+To apply for LIHEAP, you must contact the CBO that serves the county in which you live.

 When applying for Arkansas LIHEAP, you may be asked to provide: